 You can (largely) forget budget constraints and how to difficult and costly it would be to get cast and crew to the other side of the world for a scene lasting 45 seconds.
 With animation you can cut to anywhere you want for however long you want.
 This freedom can lead to a freedom of creativity.

 FAMILY GUY is a great example of how the freedom of animation lets the show cutaway all the time for very brief periods of time for comedic purposes.
-It’s become a signature of the show and its distinctive style of comedy.
+It is now the show’s signature and represents its distinctive style of comedy.
 Some would even argue that the show embraced this style too wholeheartedly and that its comedic power came to overwhelm the show.

 Furthermore, when you write in a car or a house into your scenes, you won’t just get a car or a house that exists somewhere on the backlot or in a storage facility.
 You will have artists literally creating any kind of car and house you can envision.
 So put those details into your original screenplay.